-The CRMS requires that all risk goods are removed from the aircraft and managed at an airport approved to receive international aircraft in order to meet the criteria for aircraft clearance.
-For example of risk management could include the disposal of cabin waste and vacuums via an approved system at the airport.
-This requirement ensures that there are approved systems in place to handle, treat or dispose of any risk goods and prevent the introduction of associated regulated pests into New Zealand, such as the Queensland Fruit Fly and Painted Apple Moth in or on fresh fruit.
+The CRMS requires that all risk goods not intended for import are removed from the aircraft and managed at an airport approved as a place of first arrival in order to meet the criteria for aircraft clearance.
+This requirement ensures that there are approved systems in place to handle, treat or dispose of any risk goods and prevent the introduction of associated regulated pests into New Zealand, such as the Queensland Fruit Fly in or on fresh fruit.
+An example of risk management is the disposal of cabin waste and vacuums via an approved system at the POFA.

 Risk goods are items or materials that may harbour or be unintentional hosts to hitchhiker species that are considered to pose a biosecurity risk to New Zealand.
-Examples of risk goods are (but are not limited to) food waste, container or vessels that contain or have contained food and any other object or material have has the potential to host regulated pests (wood, bark or any animal or plant product etc).
+Examples of risk goods are (but are not limited to) food, food waste, containers or vessels that contain or have contained food and any other object or material that has the potential to host regulated pests (wood, bark or any animal or plant product etc).